-Units: 1.00 18.0 hours lecture maximum Expands on the student's critical thinking abilities related to pathophysiology, nursing process, medications, lab values, answering test questions, dosage calculations, communication skills and ethical and professional issues focusing on content from Nursing 232.
+Units: 1.00 18.0 hours lecture maximum May be taken two times for credit.

+Expands on the student's critical thinking abilities related to pathophysiology, nursing process, medications, lab values, answering test questions, dosage calculations, communication skills and ethical and professional issues focusing on content from Nursing-232.
 Units do not apply to the associate degree.
-Offered credit/no-credit or pass/no-pass only.
+Offered credit/nocredit or pass/no-pass only.